 "No, nothing."
 Sirius sighed, a mix of relief for the Longbottoms and sadness for all his friends that had been killed.
 Lily smiled sadly and she hugged James back, though she still maintained a doleful expression.
 Sirius awkwardly gazed around the room.

 "Sirius, how have you been?"
 James asked.

 "Me?
 Fine, like I said before.
 Kind of lonely without seeing you two as much as before..."
 Sirius gulped, "But it is for your own good."

 The couple nodded in unison.

 "Yes, Harry's safety is far more important than ours," Lily said with pure adoration in her tone for her son, "And Remus?
 Peter?
 How have they been?"

-"Oh good.
+"Alright.
 It's almost full moon for Remus, so he's off hiding somewhere so as to not hurt anyone.
 I think I might join him to run in the woods a bit...
 And Peter, oh well, I don't know.
-He's been a bit distant, but apart from that, he's alright."
+He's been a bit distant, but apart from that, he seems to be doing fine."

-"Usual scardy-cat, er, I mean mouse."
+"Maybe he got caught in a mouse trap, eh?"
 James cracked a laugh, and Sirius joined his roaring laughter soon enough.
 Lily glared at them ferociously, putting a finger on his lips.
-She still had those tears in her eyes, but the sudden change of conversation had made her forget for a moment those deaths.
+She still looked touched by the deaths, but the change in atmosphere was bringing back the warmth in her face.

-"Sssh, you'll wake up Harry!"
-Lily hissed at them, and James immediately stopped laughing but Sirius continued, getting a reproachful look from both of them.
+"Sssh you two!
+You'll wake up Harry!"
+Lily said, and James immediately stopped laughing but Sirius continued, getting a reproachful look from both of them.